ssamarasam/cyber-security-learning/Cloud/Azure/SC-900 Certification Preparation.md

 - three review stages
 - at the end , access is revoked for denied users
 - enable complex workflows to recertification and audit requirements calling for multiple reviewers to attest access for users in a paricular sequence
-- design more efficient reviews for yout resos owners by reducing the number of decicions each reviewer is acocuntable for
+- design more efficient reviews for yout resources owners by reducing the number of decicions each reviewer is acocuntable for

 - admins can track progerss as the reviewers complete their process
 - can stop a review before completion